Investigating the Effect of Noise on the Training Performance of Hybrid Quantum Neural Networks: Background

 \paragraph{Data Encoding} The initial phase in the operation of an HyQNNs is the encoding of classical data into quantum states.
 This encoding process is essential as it transforms classical data into a format amenable to quantum computation, thereby facilitating the subsequent quantum information processing.
 We have used angle encoding in this paper, therefore, we provide an overview of this technique, however, for more data encoding techniques, please refer to \cite{schuld:2018}.

-Angle encoding, encodes the data into the rotation angles of qubits \cite{LaRose:2020}.
-This method is theorized to be more advantageous for HyQNNs applications.
+Angle encoding, encodes the data into the rotation angles of qubits \cite{LaRose:2020}, and is conjectured to be more advantageous for HyQNN applications.
 Angle encoding typically assigns a single input feature per qubit, thus allowing an $n$-qubit system to encode $n$ input features.
 A typical representation of angle encoding is given in Eq. \ref{eq1}. \paragraph{Variational Quantum Circuit}

 At the heart of HyQNNs is the Variational Quantum Circuit (VQC), which functions similarly to the hidden layers in classical neural networks.
 VQCs, containing trainable parameters, perform quantum computations on input data, with their structure crucial to the network's expressive power and adaptability.
 After these computations, quantum states are measured to yield classical outcomes.
 In VQCs, the output, often represented as the expectation value of observables, can be formulated as a 'quantum function' ($f(\theta)$), parameterized by a set of parameters $\theta = \theta_1, \theta_2, \ldots$.
 An interesting aspect of VQCs is that the partial derivatives of ($f(\theta)$) can be represented as a linear combination of other quantum functions.
-The partial derivative of a VQC parameters can be calculated parameter shift rule \cite{Mitarai:2018}, represented in Eq. \ref{eq_param} where $s$ is the shift argument. \paragraph{Postprocessing} The qubit measurement results from VQC are classical in nature and can be processed classically.
+The partial derivative of a VQC parameters can be calculated using the parameter shift rule \cite{Mitarai:2018}, represented in Eq. \ref{eq_param} where $s$ is the shift argument. \paragraph{Postprocessing} The qubit measurement results from VQC are classical in nature and can be processed classically.
 The post-processing classical layer interprets and refines the probabilistic outcomes obtained from quantum measurements, generating final, deterministic results for practical use.
 It acts as a bridge between quantum computations and actionable information in classical applications.
 A classical neuron layer is typically used for postprocessing, and involves the computation of a cost or loss function based on the quantum measurements \cite{Kashif:2023alleviating}.
 Classical optimization algorithms, such as gradient descent, are then employed to iteratively adjust the parameters of the VQC, minimizing the cost function until the solution is reached.